Help a Child, Heal a Soul

 We invite you to join us in this vital mission.
-Whether through donations, volunteering, or attending one of our events, your support can make a significant impact on the lives of survivors.
+Whether through donations, volunteering, or attending one of our events, your support can significantly impact survivors’ lives.
 With your help, we can create a world where every individual is free from sexual exploitation and has the opportunity to live a fulfilling life.
 No matter how small, each action contributes to a larger movement toward justice and safety.

-Innocence Freed stands out as the only nonprofit organization in the state of Nebraska that is providing a dedicated aftercare program for survivors of sex trafficking, encompassing both adults and minors.
+Innocence Freed stands out as the only nonprofit organization in the state of Nebraska that provides a specialized aftercare program, support groups, and resources for survivors of sex trafficking, encompassing both female adults and minors.
 This unique position allows us to address a critical gap in services and support for trafficking survivors, ensuring they receive the comprehensive care they need for long-term recovery and reintegration into society.

 Innocence Freed is dedicated to collaborating with other nonprofits across the nation that are tackling similar issues.
 We are enthusiastic about sharing our model with others, emphasizing that the empowerment of survivors transcends any single organization and centers entirely on the survivors themselves.